 - Access status/HTTP status code

-- The pages on our website that you specifically visit
+- The specific pages of our website that you called up

 - Operating system: type and version

 - Installed browser plugins

 - The personal data of the data subject shall be deleted or blocked as soon as the purpose of the storage expires.